Call us now:

 Non-immigrant B visa in Thailand: understanding the requirements for working or starting a business

-Securing a job offer or setting up a local legal structure does not guarantee that you will be granted this visa.
-Obtaining it is subject to a series of complex requirements, including local labour quotas, minimum share capital, academic qualifications and rigorous administrative procedures.
+Securing a job offer or setting up a local legal structure does not guarantee a visa approval.
+The process is subject to complex requirements, including local labor quotas, minimum capital, academic qualifications, and strict administrative procedures.

-This article aims to clarify the conditions for obtaining a Non-Immigrant B visa in Thailand, the associated administrative procedures, tax obligations, mistakes to avoid, and the practical implications for employers and visa holders.
-It also provides details on the procedure to help foreign workers and companies navigate the process seamlessly.
+This article clarifies the conditions for obtaining a Non-Immigrant B visa, the administrative steps, tax obligations, common mistakes to avoid, and the practical implications for employers and visa holders.
+It also provides essential details to help foreign workers and companies navigate the process smoothly.

 Table of Contents